EMXC-Skiing/massnordic-web/about_points_system.md

 Up to four team slots of each gender will be filled at the discretion of the MA Nordic Committee.

-## For coaches {#for-coaches}
+## For coaches

-### How do I submit race results for entry into the MA Nordic results database? {#how-do-i-submit-race-results-for-entry-into-the-ma-nordic-results-database?}
+### How do I submit race results for entry into the MA Nordic results database?

 After each race, email the results as an attachment to [**massnordic@emxc.org**](mailto:massnordic@emxc.org).